satyarth/satyarth.me/contents/articles/pixel-sorting/index.md

 ![](example.png)

 * Intensity (R+G+B)

 ![](example1.png)

 Here we're sorting with respect to the R+G+B values.
 Notice that the brightest parts of the image shift right while the darker parts migrate left.

 * Other combinations of RGB (R+G-B)

 ![](example5.png)

 The bluish parts of the image migrate left while the reddish/greenish parts migrate right.

 * Arbitrary functions of RGB

 ![](example6.png)

 Absolute value of difference between R and B

 **2. A way to split up the rows (or columns) of the image into intervals that make sense to sort.**

 Sure, we could just sort *all* the pixels along each row.
-For example, this image:
+For example, the same image:

 ![](example.png)

 turns into:

 ![](example1.png)

 ...but that isn't very interesting.
 So how do we choose these intervals?
 A very simple way which gives reasonably good results is to generate intervals of random widths: